pantonshire/enumscribe/README.md

 There are also `ScribeString` and `TryScribeString` traits which can be used in the same situations as `ScribeCowStr` and `TryScribeCowStr`, respectively.
 These traits produce a `String` rather than a `Cow<'static, str>`, so they will always perform an allocation.
 Therefore, you should prefer the
 `ScribeCowStr` traits over the `ScribeString` traits, unless you *really* don't want to use a `Cow` for whatever reason.

-## Plans for the future
-- [ ] Converting to / from types other than strings
-- [ ] Unix-permissions-style encoding for collections of enum variants